Skip to content

 How to Handle Chicken Like a Pro

 If the “slime” or “juice” on the chicken bothers you, there is a better way.
-According to the experts at Drexel University, you should skip the tap and follow these steps:
+Skip the tap and follow these specialist steps:

-1. Prep Veggies First: This is the pro-tip I live by.
 Always chop your salad and vegetables before you even bring the chicken out of the fridge.
+This ensures your “ready-to-eat” foods are never in the path of potential poultry bacteria.

-2. The 165°F Rule: Bacteria like Campylobacter are stubborn, but they can’t survive the heat.
+Bacteria like Campylobacter are stubborn, but they can’t survive the heat.
 Use a meat thermometer to ensure the thickest part reaches 165°F (74°C).
+This is the only way to truly “clean” your meat.

 FAQ: Your Chicken Safety Questions